tibia-oce/bootstrap/README.md

 Prior to executing any playbooks, you are required to set up a managed node (a Ubuntu Desktop 22.04 VM using VMWare Workstation) and a control node (your current machine with some small software installations).

-### Setting up your control node

-1. Clone the repository:

-    ```
-    git clone https://github.com/tibia-oce/bootstrap.git && cd bootstrap
-    ```

-1. Install 'task' (this will be used to shortcut a number of commands throughout this project)
-    ```bash
-    sudo snap install task --classic
-    ```

-1. Install python and launch a virtual environment to set up Ansible (this may take a few minutes).
-    ```bash
-    # The password prompt is for your VM
-    task environment:python
-    ```

 ### Setting up your managed node (Ubuntu Desktop 22.04)

 > [!NOTE]
 >
 > When selecting a folder to install to, use the `vm` folder that was created in the [starter guide](#New-to-git).

-Typically you would [PXE boot](https://www.reddit.com/r/homelab/comments/p4v4w4/eli5_pxe_boot_how_do_i_simply_install_ubuntu_from/) a group of machines automatically using another service.. but even ansible is overkill for this project so we are manually installing a VM.

 1. Firstly, download and install [VMWare](https://softwareupdate.vmware.com/cds/vmw-desktop/ws/17.5.1/23298084/windows/core/).

 2. After that, create a new VM in VMWare with an AMD64 ISO from [here](https://releases.ubuntu.com/jammy/).
+Right click and select `settings` so that you can allocate:
+    - storage size: ```60gb```
+    - cpu: ```4 cores```
+    - memmory: ```8gb```

-3. When setting up the profile for the first time, set:
+3. Then start the machine... when setting up the profile for the first time, set:
     - username: ```user```
     - password: ```password```
-    - storage size: ```45gb```
-    - cpu: ```4 cores```
-    - memmory: ```6gb```

-4. If you didn't enable this during your Ubuntu installation, set up the SSH server so that your control machine can talk to your managed node via SSH.
+4. After the VM starts for the first time, open a `terminal`, and set up the SSH server so that your control machine can talk to your managed node via SSH.
     ```
     # Open a 'terminal' from the app manager and run:
     sudo apt update